dmarx/bench-warmers/on_paperclip_problems.md

 > This looks more like a governance/policy problem than the problem of aligning a superintelligence.

-are you familiar with conway's game of life? would you consider the arrangement of cellular automata a "policy problem"? the automata are analogous to interacting algorithms with their own independent rulesets.
+are you familiar with conway's game of life? would you consider the arrangement of cellular automata a "policy problem"? the automata are analogous to interacting algorithms with their own independent ruhttps://web.archive.org/web/20220610131709/https://www.economist.com/by-invitation/2022/06/09/artificial-neural-networks-today-are-not-conscious-according-to-douglas-hofstadterlesets.

 > https://www.lesswrong.com/tag/coherent-extrapolated-volition - "we should find a way to program it in a way that it would act in our best interests – what we want it to do and not what we tell it to."